What yacht charter are you looking for?

 Tortola is the largest island in the British Virgin Islands, and where you will start and end your BVI yacht charter.
 It’s home to some of the best diving and snorkeling in the Caribbean, especially on the northwest Smuggler’s Cove, a perfect shallow reef that is ideal for SCUBA diving beginners, and Cane Garden Bay, where you should also visit the Callwood Rum Distillery.

-The Litte Sistsers (Southern Islands)
+The Litte Sisters (Southern Islands)

 The Little Sisters is the name of a group of smaller islands located south of Tortola.
 It is an area you must visit on your BVI yacht charter – in the order of Norman Island, Peter Island, Cooper Island, Salt Island and Ginger Island.